 There are several advanced options available for certain file types.

-Go to the dataset you would like to edit where you will see the listing of files.
+Go to the dataset you would like to edit, where you will see the listing of files.
 Select the files you would like to edit by using either the Select All checkbox or individually selecting files.
 Next, click the “Edit Files” button above the file table and from the dropdown menu select if you would like to:

 You will not have to leave the dataset page to complete these action, except for editing file metadata, which will bring you to the Edit Files page.
 There you will have to click the “Save Changes” button to apply your edits and return to the dataset page.

 If you restrict files, you will also prompted with a popup asking you to fill out the Terms of Access for the files.
 If Terms of Access already exist, you will be asked to confirm them.
 Note that some Dataverse installations do not allow for file restrictions.

 In cases where you would like to revise an existing file rather than add a new one, you can do so using our Replace File feature.
 This will allow you to track the history of this file across versions of your dataset, both before and after replacing it.
 This could be useful for updating your data or fixing mistakes in your data.
 Because replacing a file creates an explicit link between the previous dataset version and the current version, the file replace feature is not available for unpublished dataset drafts.
 Also note that replacing a file will not automatically carry over that file’s metadata, but once the file is replaced then its original metadata can still be found by referencing the previous version of the file under the “Versions” tab of the file page.